briend/briend.github.io/README.md

 ## Color Spaces

 Most programs will give you color selectors in the [HSV or HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) color space.
 There are [many more models](http://c-128.freeforums.net/thread/94/color-chroma-saturation) to sift through.
 The important thing for us is not what the wheels look like.
 Remember, we just got done talking about how the _interface will blind you_.
+That includes any kind of color wheel.
 What we need is a color model that is intuitive and practical for the artist to use with a few buttons.

 Traditional artists don't do work in terms of HSV, RGB, CMYK, etc.  They work usually work in [Tints, Tones, Shades](https://en.wikipedia.org/wiki/Tints_and_shades]), and [Hue](https://en.wikipedia.org/wiki/Hue).
 Fortunately, the [HCY](http://chilliant.blogspot.com/2012/08/rgbhcy-in-hlsl.html) colorspace seems to map directly to these dimennsions in a straightforward manner: